- 3D Models (1)

 Infiltration of the perineum with an anesthetic is commonly used, although this method is not as effective as a well-administered pudendal block.

-Paracervical block is rarely appropriate for delivery because incidence of fetal bradycardia is > 15%.
+Paracervical block is rarely appropriate for delivery because incidence of fetal bradycardia is > 10% (1).
 It is used mainly for 1st- or early 2nd-trimester abortion.
-The technique involves injecting 5 to 10 mL of 1% lidocaine at the 3 and 9 o’clock positions; the analgesic response is short-lasting.
+The technique involves injecting 5 to 10 mL of 1% lidocaine or chloroprocaine (which has a shorter half-life) at the 3 and 9 o’clock positions; the analgesic response is short-lasting.

 The clinician, if right-handed, places the left palm over the infant’s head during a contraction to control and, if necessary, slightly slow progress.

 Simultaneously, the clinician places the curved fingers of the right hand against the dilating perineum, through which the infant’s brow or chin is felt.